On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity

 Residual Galois representations with three Jordan-H\"{o}lder factors arise naturally in some important number-theoretic questions.
+We present a few examples where these occur, without delving deeply into the specific details or contributions of these papers.
 For example, Hsieh \cite{Hsieh11} \cite{hsieh2014eisenstein} studied generically irreducible and residually reducible Galois representations with three Jordan-H\"{o}lder factors associated with cuspidal automorphic representations of $U(3, 1)$ and $U(2, 1)$ in the context of the Iwasawa main conjectures for $\GL_2 \times \mathcal{K}^{\times}$ and CM fields respectively using the method of Eisenstein congruences, where $\mathcal{K}$ is an imaginary quadratic field.
-Bella\"{i}che and Chenevier \cite{bellaiche2004formes} \cite{bellaiche2009families} studied residually reducible Galois representations with three Jordan-H\"{o}lder factors in the context of the Bloch-Kato conjecture.
+Bella\"{i}che and Chenevier \cite{bellaiche2004formes} \cite{bellaiche2009families} studied residually reducible Galois representations with three Jordan-H\"{o}lder factors in the context of the Bloch--Kato conjecture.

 In particular, one of the most interesting open problems in number theory is the Paramodular Conjecture \cite{brumer2014paramodular} postulating that there is a one-to-one correspondence between isogeny classes of abelian surfaces $A_{/ \Q}$ of conductor $N$ with $\text{End}_{\Q} A = \Z$ or QM abelian surfaces $A_{/ \Q}$ of conductor $N^2$ and cuspidal, nonlift weight 2 Siegel paramodular newforms $f$ with rational eigenvalues, up to scalar multiplication.